Tuesday, October 22, 2024

 • Very High TDS (>500 ppm): An RO+UV combination may be required to ensure effective purification.

-• Recommended standards for drinking water: As per Bureau of India Standards (BIS) drinking water norms IS:10500 the drinking water TDS should be below 500 milligrams per liter.
+• Recommended standards for drinking water: As per Bureau of India Standards (BIS) drinking water norms IS:10500 the drinking water TDS should be below 500 milligrams per litre.

 3. The Types of Purification Technologies Available

-• Reverse Osmosis (RO) System: Best for high TDS water; removes dissolved salts, heavy metals, and impurities.
+• Reverse Osmosis (RO) Systems are best for high TDS water; they remove dissolved salts, heavy metals, and impurities.

 • Ultraviolet (UV) Filter: Kills bacteria and viruses but doesn’t remove dissolved impurities; ideal for low TDS water.